AviatrixSystems/Docs/HowTos/tgw_plan.rst

 This step specifies the connection relationship of one domain to others.
 Two connected domains imply that VPCs in each domain can communicate with each other despite the fact that they are in different domains.
-Aviatrix Controller takes care of both VPC route table and TGW route table programming and updates.
+Aviatrix Controller takes care of both VPC route table and Transit Gateway route table programming and updates.

 Highlight a domain on the left panel and click Add, the domain will appears to the right.